 The more prominent deal they’ve put in place is with Hi-Rex Studios, the creators of SMITE.
 SMITE is a trendy PC game that can only be watched on Mixer.

 Mixer has a lot of work to do to compete with the larger companies, but they’re definitely getting creative.

 The newest company to get involved in esports streaming is Steam TV.

 This particular company is one that the esports industry is definitely keeping an eye on.
 The company behind Steam TV is the game developer Valve.

-Valve is an incredibly popular game developer behind such classic eSports games Counter-Strike: Global Offensive and Dota 2.
+Valve is a popular game developer behind such classic esports games Counter-Strike: Global Offensive and Dota 2.